vilicvane/monoid-javacard/applet/src/main/java/monoid/README.md

 # Monoid Applet

-Monoid Applet is the gateway between apps (e.g., the Monoid App), the Monoid Store Applet, and Monoid Ecosystem Applets.
+Monoid Applet is the gateway between apps (e.g., the Monoid App), the Monoid Safe Applet, and Monoid Ecosystem Applets.

 ## ISO-7816 Commands